-Sicelle is a beautiful holiday rental with shared pool and WiFi internet.
-Sicelle is a villa / farmhouse / home with a total of ten private apartments.
+Holiday rental Sicelle is a nice property that includes WiFi internet and pool.
+Sicelle is a villa / farmhouse / home that has a total of ten independent units.
 The property can accommodate up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
-Conveniently located 12 km (8 mi) from Castellina In Chianti, Italy in the tourist area "Chianti" and only 15 km (9 mi) from Greve In Chianti.
-In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 12 km (8 mi) from the property where you can purchase food and essentials.
+Sicelle is located 12 km (8 mi) from Castellina In Chianti, Italy and only 15 km (9 mi) from Greve In Chianti in the tourist area "Chianti".
+In nearby towns there are local shops where you can find fresh produce and other items, but if you need a larger shopping center there is one located only 12 km (8 mi) from the property where you can purchase groceries and personal items.

 Visit the Area

-Most people enjoy visiting nearby cities and towns while on vacation, so for your reference this is a list of popular places with driving distances from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
+Most people enjoy visiting nearby cities and towns while on vacation, so for your reference this is a list of popular places with distances (as the crow flies) from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
 The highway is only 21 km (13 mi) from the villa and there is a train station 13 km (8 mi) away.

 Some other major tourist destinations you should consider visiting are: Florence 37 km (23 mi), Viareggio 132 km (82 mi), Forte Dei Marmi 139 km (86 mi), Rome 287 km (178 mi), Venice 288 km (179 mi) and Milan 331 km (206 mi).